SoftwareAG/webMethods-io-examples/ConvertData xml-json/readme.md

-# Invoke  AWS Lambda function
+# Convert Data xml-json and send email

 This example shows how easy it is,  to convert the data from one format to other format.
 We can pass any xml data in the rest api call and get that converted to json format.